Larry Zbyszko: American Wrestling Association (1984–1987)

-Jim Crockett Promotions (1987–1989)
+Jim Crockett Promotions/World Championship Wrestling (1987–1989)

 In November 1987, Zbyszko joined Jim Crockett Promotions, where he was managed by Baby Doll.
-He began feuding with Barry Windham, and on January 24, 1988 in Uniondale, New York he defeated Windham for the NWA Western States Heritage Championship.
+He began feuding with Barry Windham, and on January 24, 1988, in Uniondale, New York he defeated Windham for the NWA Western States Heritage Championship.
 After Baby Doll left Zbyszko he gained a new manager in Gary Hart, who placed him in a tag team with Al Perez.
 Perez and Zbyszko feuded with Kendall Windham and Dustin Rhodes.
+In November 1988, Ted Turner bought Crockett and became World Championship Wrestling.

 It was also during this time that Hart was asking for NWA World Title shots for both Zbyszko and Perez.
 It was claimed by Hart and even announcer Jim Ross that Zbyszko and Perez both had the ability to beat Flair for the title, but neither received title shots and the NWA quickly dropped the overtures.
 Crockett Promotions was under new ownership and both Zbyszko and Perez were essentially left without an angle.
 Zbyszko signed with the AWA in January 1989 and the NWA Western States Heritage Championship, which Zbyszko still held at that point, was subsequently retired.